Repair-Democracy/Website/docs/index.md

 a&nbsp;steadfast defender of the rights of all Americans for decades, through litigation and education.

 ## Our Project
-<span id="because">Because democracy can't repair itself, we speak, vote, and resist.</span>
+<span id="because">Because democracy doesn't repair itself, we speak, vote, and resist.</span>

 The ACLU works to defend the rights of immigrants and LGBTQIA2S+ people, restore an independent judiciary, fight for racial justice and women’s health care, and protect the First Amendment.